geier/pycarddav/README.rst

-*pyCardDAV* is supposed to provide a simple way of accessing a CardDAV_ resource, mainly for use with mutt's query_command, but it might be of some use solo.  *pyCardDAV* consists of *pycardsyncer*, a program for syncing your CarDAV resource into a local database and of *pc-query*, a program for querying the local database. *pyCardDAV* is some ugly python code that holds together vobject_, lxml_, PyCurl_ and pysqlite_.
+*pyCardDAV* is supposed to provide a simple way of accessing a CardDAV_ resource, mainly for use with mutt's query_command, but it might be of some use solo.  *pyCardDAV* consists of *pycardsyncer*, a program for syncing your CardDAV resource into a local database and of *pc-query*, a program for querying the local database. *pyCardDAV* is some ugly python code that holds together vobject_, lxml_, PyCurl_ and pysqlite_.